Amaan-Zaidi4/JAVA-SCRIPT-SERIES/README.md

 1.Hoisting in java script.
  Hoisting is JavaScript's default behavior of moving declarations to the top.

-2. Operators in java script.
+2.Operators in java script.

 Arithmetic operators are symbols that perform mathematical operations on numbers.

  +: Addition

  - Subtraction
+ -
  *****: Multiplication

  /: Division

  %: Remainder

 Comparison operators compare values and return a Boolean value of true or false.

  == Checks if two operands are equal

  != Checks if two operands are not equal

  <: Checks if the left operand is less than the right operand

  >: Checks if the left operand is greater than the right operand
+>
  <= Checks if the left operand is less than or equal to the right operand

  >= Checks if the left operand is greater than or equal to the right operand